ucsb-cs156-w21/jpa03-team-5pm-2/docs/SETUP-FULL.md

 You should do this even if you plan, right now, only to get the application running on localhost.

 Login to Heroku.com and choose an application name.

-Since application names are a global name space, to avoid collisions, we suggest that you prefix your application name with `ucsb-cgaucho-` where `cgaucho` is your UCSB email, with the following conversions:
+For jpa03, we suggest that your application name be `jpa03-ucsbnetid` where
+* `ucsbnetid` is your UCSBNetId, i.e. the part of your `@ucsb.edu` email address that comes before `@ucsb.edu`

+As in jpa02, make the following adjustments:
 * upper case letters become lowercase (e.g `Gaucho4Life` becomes `gaucho4life`)
 * underscores become hyphens (e.g. `Del_Playa` becomes `del-playa`)
 * dots become hyphens (`Chris.Gaucho` becomes `chris-gaucho`)

-Note that there is also a 30 character limit for Herokuapp names.
-* Example: `ucsb-cgaucho-demo-spring-react-minimal` is too long
-* Alternatives to consider: `ucsb-cgaucho-dsr-minimal` or `ucsb-cgaucho-demo-spr-react`
+If it is necessary to make some other adjustments, in the case of `jpa03` it doesn't matter since we are not autograding this assignment with Gradescope.
+But in general, please try to follow the conventions provided.

 Enter this into Heroku.com to create a new application as shown below.

-The eventual URL of this application is now, for example `ucsb-cgaucho-dsr-minimal.herokuapp.com`
+If your app name is, for example, `jpa03-cgaucho`, then the eventual URL of this application is now, for example `https://jpa03-cgaucho.herokuapp.com`

 ![Create new app on Heroku](./images/heroku-new-app.gif)